 - The treatment suite is a Quiet Zone.
 Please turn off your cell phone ringer before entering.
-Try not to use speaker phone when taking voice calls.
-Texting is welcomed. - Bring earphones (for the TV, iPod, iPad), books, crosswords - Dress in layers, the temperature in the room can change during treatment - Patients are welcome to bring snacks or food.
+No voice calls are allowed though texting is welcomed. - Bring headphones (for the TV, iPod, iPad), books, crosswords - Dress in layers, the temperature in the room can change during treatment - Patients are welcome to bring snacks or food.